Pineapple tarts are one of the must-have snacks for Chinese New Year! These delectable pastries…

 - Pineapple Jam: You can use either store-bought pineapple jam or homemade.

-For the egg wash portion, we will be using egg yolks and oil.
-By using oil, the egg wash will take on a shiny and yellowish color when we add oil to the yolk.
+For the egg wash portion, we will be using egg yolk and oil.
+The egg wash will take on a shiny and yellowish color when we add oil to the yolk.

 How To Make The Melt-in-Mouth Pineapple Tarts?

-We will be creaming the softened butter and condensed milk together, till light.
-Egg yolk will then be added, followed by the flour.
+First, cream softened butter and condensed milk together till light.
+Add in egg yolk, followed by flour.

-Once the dough comes together, you can use it immediately, as the dough is not sticky.
+Once the dough comes together, you can use it immediately, since the dough is not sticky.
 If you prefer firmer dough, you can always chill it for about 15-20 mins in the fridge.

-Portion the dough into 10g each (about 50 pcs) and the pineapple jam to be 8g each (50 pcs).
-You can prepare and roll the pineapple jam the day before, and store them into airtight container.
+Portion the dough into 10g each (about 50 pcs) and the pineapple jam 8g each (50 pcs).
+You can prepare and roll the balls of pineapple jam one day before, and store them into airtight container.
 Use cling wrap between layers of the pineapple jam balls to prevent sticking.

 If you prefer smaller sized enclosed pineapple tarts, feel free to adjust the ratio of the dough vs jam to your liking.